 Carbon, however, is not like steel or aluminium in the way it reacts to stresses because it is not a metal.
 It is a composite material.
 Carbon frames can break certainly, and we’ve seen more than a few torn, crushed or punctured tubes come through our office, but the method of failure is different.

-I spent a good afternoon trying to find examples of carbon frames or forks which had snapped suddenly while being ridden due to an unnoticed fault or previous unseen damage.
+I spent a good afternoon surfing the internet trying to find examples of carbon frames or forks which had snapped suddenly while being ridden due to an unnoticed fault or previous unseen damage.
 While there were plenty of people talking about it, and swearing blind it’s a possibility, I didn’t come across anyone claiming that it had happened to them.
 Not even a ‘my cousin’s friend’ anecdote.
 There were plenty of examples of carbon bikes that have smashed, splintered and crushed on impact, but that isn’t the scenario I’m looking at.
 What I did find, was examples of where carbon and metal components which were bonded together had separated.

 This is what we saw a few years ago which lead to the mass recall of Kinesis race light forks.
 Their design involved moulded carbon parts bonded with resin to aluminium parts, forming an inevitable weak link.
 A design flaw and problems with manufacturing had lead to sudden catastrophic failures while riding.
 The carbon pieces themselves however, remained undamaged.
 Perhaps it is scenarios like this that the perception of ‘weak carbon’ is coming from?